robdimsdale/wl/README.md

 Golang API client for Wunderlist

+## Supported Golang versions

+The code is tested against the latest versions of golang 1.2, 1.3 and 1.4.

 ## Getting the code

 The [**develop**](https://github.com/robdimsdale/wundergo/tree/develop) branch is where active development takes place; it is not guaranteed that any given commit will be stable.